 Authentication

-In V4, server API calls are made by passing your API key into the KEY (case-sensitive) parameter, and making your requests through https:
+Foursquare Targeting API calls are made by passing your API key into the KEY (case-sensitive) parameter, and making your requests through https:

-Instead of cryptographically signing your requests to verify that requests are being made by your service, as is required by our V3 API, you restrict IP addresses that are authorized to make API calls using your key (server-side), or restrict access by Bundle Id (iOS).
+You should restrict IP addresses that are authorized to make API calls using your key (server-side), or restrict access by Bundle Id (iOS).

 If you do not bind your key to an IP address or Bundle Id, you may be responsible for any unauthorized access to your API key.